 “I was standing in my flip flops in someone else’s stuff,” he recalls with a shudder.
 Or maybe the shudder is mine as I hear him tell the story.
 Nothing kills the romance of being out in nature faster than stumbling upon human waste.

 As more people make the great outdoors their vacation destination each year, poop-related problems are piling up.
-The number of visitors to national parks hit an all-time high of more than 330 million in 2016.
 The math pretty much stinks: Humans produce up to a pound of poop per day and human feces take about a year to biodegrade.

 Humans produce up to a pound of poop per day and human feces take about a year to biodegrade.

 Thankfully, Misicka—an avid backpacker and president of the Ohio Conservation Federation—has dug deep into just about everything you’ve ever wanted to know (but were too embarrassed to ask) about going number two in the wilderness.
-He shared his insights at the 10th annual Overland Expo in Flagstaff, Arizona, in May.
+He shared his insights with us at the Overland Expo in Flagstaff, Arizona.

 “We wanted to alleviate people’s fears of, ‘Oh my god, how do I go to the bathroom in the woods?’” he says of the seminar he led with Tim Hampton, a fellow lifelong outdoorsman.
 “We talk about our perspective, but back it up with regulations from lots of parks and other sources.
 Over the last 30 years, I’ve observed the change in park regulations, correlated with increased park visits and an increased awareness of environmental issues.”